Updated April 2026

 Peptide: CJC-1295 (No DAC)

-Evidence Snapshot: Published human pharmacokinetic data showed 2-10x GH elevation and 1.5-3x IGF-1 elevation with preserved pulsatility.
+Evidence Snapshot: Published human data on how the peptide behaves in the body showed 2-10x GH elevation and 1.5-3x IGF-1 elevation with preserved pulsatility.
 Large body-composition efficacy trials are lacking.

 Reference: CJC-1295 Protocol Page